 (Cover: National flags of Finland and China. /VCG)

-Finnish Prime Minister Petteri Orpo will make an official visit to China from January 25 to 28, continuing high-level exchanges and signaling both countries' intent to build on a long-standing foundation of political trust and practical cooperation.
+Finnish Prime Minister Petteri Orpo arrived in Beijing on Sunday for an official visit from January 25 to 28, signaling both countries' intent to build on a long-standing foundation of political trust and practical cooperation.

-Orpo's trip will mark the latest chapter in the enduring diplomatic relations between Finland and China, which have spanned decades and been strengthened through regular high-level meetings in recent years.
+Orpo's trip marks the latest chapter in the enduring diplomatic relations between Finland and China, which have spanned decades and been strengthened through regular high-level meetings in recent years.

 Finland was among the earliest Western nations to recognize the People's Republic of China and established formal diplomatic ties with Beijing in the early 1950s, laying a historical basis for sustained engagement.